thisisshin0404-netizen/MIRA/README.md

 The simulation step uses periodic boundary conditions and Lennard-Jones 12-6 interactions.

 ## Previous MIRA
-### (18 May 2026)
-MIRA supported C++-side initialization of particle positions.
+(18 May 2026) MIRA supported C++-side initialization of particle positions.
 The number of particles, box size, and initialization rule were given from Python, while the actual initial placement was generated in C++.
 The simulation step used periodic boundary conditions, Lennard-Jones 12-6 interactions, and Euler time integration.

-### (12 May 2026)
-MIRA was a minimal 2D molecular dynamics toy code written in C++ and exposed to Python with pybind11.
-It implemented a very basic particle simulation with periodic boundary conditions, Lennard-Jones 12-6 interactions, and Euler time integration.
+(12 May 2026) MIRA was a minimal 2D molecular dynamics toy code written in C++ and exposed to Python with pybind11.

 ## Next MIRA
 ### Atomistic scale